queenielyk/CS5010-Image-Manipulation-and-Enhancement/Assignment5/core/README.md

 Image is composed by a group of components.
 Each component is a combination of Red, Green, and Blue (RGB).
-Hence, we store a image as a Linked List: each compontent is a Node of Linked List who contains the reference of it's next component.
+Hence, we store a image as a Linked List: each component is a Node of Linked List who contains the reference of it's next component.

 e.g. Node(RGB = 0,0,0) -> Node(RGB = 0,0,1) -> Node(RGB = 0,0,2) -> NULL